TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 The `prop.test()` we already introduced tests for associations between categorical variables.
 We often want to look for associations between continuous variables as well.
-In the typical case, we observe two numeric variables on same subjects randomly selected from the population of interest.
+In the typical case, we observe two numeric variables on the same subjects randomly selected from the population of interest.
 For example, can measure the both height and weight of N individuals, resulting in two vectors of the same lengths (say `ht` and `wt`) with measurements for a given individual at the same index position (so the height for the i-th individual would be `ht[i]` and that person's weight would be